sergiohernandezjaimes/ev-charging-monitor/docs/feature_ideas.md

 ### 🌍 Map + Navigation

+- [x] Allow user to input their own location (address or landmark) to calculate distance to each station.
 - [ ] Show real-time **distance to station** using user's current GPS
 - [ ] Estimate **drive time** with traffic via Google Maps API
 - [ ] Sort/Filter stations by proximity